elidoran/chain-builder/README.md

   if (error) {
     // the `error` will be the `failed` object like: error = {
-      reason : 'Failed to read config file' // message given to resume.callback , index: 0      // worker was first in the array , fun  : worker // the worker function
+      reason: 'Failed to read config file', // message given to resume.callback index : 0,      // worker was first in the array fun   : worker  // the worker function
     }

     // the `result` will always exist, error or not.
     // if there was an error, the result is: result = {
-      result : false
+      result : false,
-      , chain: // the chain
+      chain: /* the chain */,
-      , context: {} // the context (which we didn't do anything to) , failed: { /* this is the error object described above */ }
+      context: {}, // the context (which we didn't do anything to)
+      failed: { /* this is the error object described above */ }
     }

   } else {
     // if there was no error then the result is: result = {
-      result   : true
+      result   : true,
-      , chain  : // the chain
+      chain  : /* the chain */,
-      , context: {}
+      context: {}
     }
   }
 }

-// leave out other common stuff for brevity... imagine we setup a chain var result = chain.run({}, onDone);
+// leave out other common stuff for brevity... imagine we setup a chain var result = chain.run({}, onDone)

 // when pause() was called it returns that info to the `result` here. result = {
   paused: {
-    reason : 'because i said so' // reason provided to pause() , index: 0                   // worker function was first in array , fn   : worker              // our worker function }
+    reason: 'because i said so', // reason provided to pause() index : 0,                   // worker function was first in array fn    : worker               // our worker function }
-};
+}
 ```